microservices-Dikara/readme/README.md

       docker compose up {service_name}

-5.Rebuilding All Services (Full Reset)
+5. Rebuilding All Services (Full Reset)

-If multiple services are corrupted or you need a full clean rebuild:
+- If multiple services are corrupted or you need a full clean rebuild:

       docker compose down -v
       docker compose build --no-cache